Guru Arjan: Amritsar

 Guru Arjan hunting while mounted on horseback with a hawk.
 Painting from Faizabad, circa 1760.

 Guru Arjan's father Guru Ram Das founded the town named after him "Ramdaspur", around a large man-made water pool called "Ramdas Sarovar".
 Arjan continued the infrastructure-building effort of his father.
 The town expanded during the time of guru Arjan, financed by donations and constructed by voluntary work.
 The pool area grew into a temple complex with the Gurdwara Harmandir Sahib near the pool.
 Guru Arjan installed the scripture of Sikhism inside the new temple in 1604.
 The city that emerged is now known as Amritsar, and is the holiest pilgrimage site in Sikhism.

 Continuing the efforts of Ram Das, guru Arjan established Amritsar as a primary Sikh pilgrimage destination.
 He wrote a voluminous amount of Sikh scripture including the popular Sukhmani Sahib.
-Guru Arjan is credited with completing many other infrastructure projects, such as water reservoirs called Santokhsar (Pond of Contentment) and Gongsar (Pond of Bells), founding the towns of Tarn Taran, Kartarpur and Hargobindpur.
+Guru Arjan is credited with completing many other infrastructure projects, such as water reservoirs called Santokhsar (Pond of Contentment) and Gongsar (Pond of Bells), founding the towns of Tarn Taran, Kartarpur and Hargobindpur.Research has linked alignment of Guru Arjan's Tarn Taran Gurudwara sarovar with the historic Delhi–Lahore Royal Road through surviving Kos Minars in the region.